gI0baI/fast-flags/README.md

 ```

 ### Set Camera Zoom Limit
-Allows you to set your camera's max zoom limit; does not work on games with customized zoom limits
+Allows you to set your camera's max zoom limit; does not work on games with customized zoom limits.

 ```json
 "FIntCameraMaxZoomDistance": 16384
 ```

 ### No Roblox Blur Overlay
-Disables the blur you see in loading and disconnection screens
+Disables the blur you see in loading and disconnection screens.

 ```json
 "FIntRobloxGuiBlurIntensity": 0
 ```

 ### Set Start Graphics Quality
-Allows you to set the graphics quality Roblox will always start with; up to 10 by default, up to 21 if the quality [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#advanced-graphics-quality) is enabled
+Allows you to set the graphics quality Roblox will always start with; up to 10 by default, up to 21 if the quality [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#advanced-graphics-quality) is enabled.

 ```json
 "FIntRomarkStartWithGraphicQualityLevel": 1